-Care, Treatment and SupportCaribbean Regional Strategic Framework on HIV 2014-2018
+Care, Treatment and SupportCaribbean Regional Strategic Framework on HIV and AIDS 2014-2018

 Throughout the region, countries are faced with the challenge of absorbing the full costs of treatment programmes.
 At the same time, the number of people on treatment will steadily increase as programmes move towards earlier initiation of treatment, provision of lifelong ART for pregnant women and ultimately, to a ‘test-and-treat’ approach.
 The scale of this challenge in evident in Table 4 below which shows how coverage rates drop sharply with the application of the 2013 WHO Treatment Guidelines of initiation at a CD4 count of 500 or lower.

 The region as a whole falls below 50 percent, and it is estimated that full implementation of guidelines for pregnant women (Option B Plus) would amount to initiating lifelong treatment for an additional 75 percent of HIV positive pregnant women.
 Further, moving towards universal access to treatment will require developing and implementing targeted programmes to better reach underserved key populations.
 This will add to the immediate and significant increases in treatment costs.
 In this context, the expansion of treatment programmes must be strategic, driven by national priorities and with capacity constraints taken into account.